AJP requires that farms provide workers with at least the following trainings:

 Worker rights trainings #

 Under the AJP standards, farms are required to train workers in their legal rights including wages and working conditions, worker protection, pesticide safety, sanitation and food safety, ergonomic work practices, and all equipment they will use and work around.
-Farms may arrange with an area worker organization to provide some of this training.
+Farms may arrange with an area worker organization to provide some of this training, a service often provided at no cost.

 - Workers’ Rights Handbook (Tompkins County Workers Center, NY)